NB4444/BachelorProjectEnergyManager/README.md

 ## Visualizer

-A project to visualize data generated using the Energy Manager.
+A project to visualize data generated using the EnergyManager.

 ## cuda_monitor